01 of 20

 Often people tend to lean toward neutrals for outdoor decor, but that doesn't mean you need to shy away from pops of color.
 Mimic the sunshine and sky with bright yellows, oranges and blues for a gorgeous addition to your outdoor landscape.
 Planting flowers is also a simple way to get color into the mix.Continue to 20 of 20 below.

 20 of 20

 When the sun is too hot to handle, have a cover up available to pull over head for shade.
-Invest in a tent, curtains or taught piece of canvas will do the trick.
+Invest in a tent, or curtains or a taut piece of canvas will do the trick.